top of page

 • survivors of assault/abuse

-• paramedics, firefighters and veterans
+• paramedics, firefighters and veterans.

-I use theory, evidence-based care, as well as the wisdom of those I
+I use theory, expeience, evidence-based care, as well as the wisdom of those I have worked with to inform my practice.

 The modality I draw from primarily is Compassion-Focused Therapy, an empirically supported approach developed specifically to treat individuals with high shame experiences.
 I follow principles from Health At Every Size ® research and practices.
-I also have training in and draw from Dialectical Behaviour Therapy and Narrative Therapy, and am qualified to provide Cognitive Processing Therapy, a structured, evidence-based treatment for post-traumatic stress disorders.
+I have training in and draw from Dialectical Behaviour Therapy and Narrative Therapy, and am qualified to provide Cognitive Processing Therapy, a structured, evidence-based treatment for post-traumatic stress disorders.

-Throughout my work there is a common thread of learning to have greater power over where the mind goes, which may include attentional training, mindfulness practices, and a practice of kind curiosity about one's internal experience.
+Throughout my work there is a common thread of learning to have greater power over where the mind goes, which may include attention training, mindfulness practices, and a practice of kind curiosity about one's internal experience.

 As an MTA, my verbal psychotherapy work is also influenced by my experiences in music therapy supporting people to encounter their own emotions or inner worlds in creative ways, and learning to honour and accept what matters to them.
 Click here to learn more about the role of music therapy in my practice.